 Table 10: Audit Control Files.
-The audit control file a maintain the configur notion for the anditina anhariatam rable 10.
-Audit Control riles.
-The audit control me s mamiam me comigu ration for the a audiung subsystem.
+The audit control files maintain the configuration for the auditing subsystem.

 Audit Control File Description /etc/security/audit/config Defines whether bin mode auditing is enabled, the names of the files used to store audit data and the names of the available classes.
 Also defines the audit classes, i.e., for each audit class the audit events belonging to the class are defined /etc/security/audit/events Defines audit events to be used on the system.
-An event needs to be defined in this file to be formatted correctly. /etc/security/audit/objects Contains a list of the objects whose access will be audited /etc/security/audit/bincmds Contains the post-processing command or commands for bin mode auditing /etc/security/user Contains a record for each user which specifies which classes will apply to the user account
+An event needs to be defined in this file to be formatted correctly. /etc/security/audit/objects Contains a list of the objects whose access will be audited /etc/security/audit/bincmds Contains the post-processing command or commands for bin mode auditing

+Audit Control File Description

+/etc/security/user Contains a record for each user which specifies which classes will apply to the

+user account